wogsland/GiftBox/js/readme.md

 custom input field, or a modal system.

 ### Controllers
 Controllers are generally 1 per page, and are responsible for configuring Components on any given page.
+Easiest way to create one of these is to use the factory method `Sizzle.Controllers.create(id, callback);`.
+It will ensure that your callback is not called unless an element with the provided id is on the page at `bootstrap`.

 ## Configuring The Build Process
 There are several `build` configurations in `/js/gulp/config.js`.
 Each one of these has four sections of files: